Hello all, (Updated Nov 20th 2018)

 One that caught my attention was Mario Batali’s Eggplant Parmesan.
 For one thing, it’s not fried so its healthier and its quick to prepare!
 Perfect for me.

-This dish is known for being tedious so “quick” and eggplant parmesan don’t usually make it into the same sentence.
-Normally you would have to slice and salt your eggplant, wait 20 min, then pat them dry, then dredge each slice in flour and egg, fry each slice, assemble and then bake it.
+This dish is known for being tedious so I imagine my surprise when I saw “quick” and Eggplant Parmesan in the same sentence.
+With a traditional Eggplant Parmigiana you would have to slice and salt your eggplant, wait 20 min, then pat them dry, then dredge each slice in flour and then in egg, fry each slice, assemble and then bake it.
 OMG!!!
 You need a whole day!
 Never mind if you have to make your sauce too!
-I’d often buy this dish ready-made for that reason.
+In the past I’d often buy this dish ready-made for that reason but no longer!

-The necessary step of salting and waiting is sometimes called …excuse the expression…”sweating” the eggplant (I’m gonna gag) It is the process letting your eggplant excrete its bitter liquid.
-It also tenderizes and prevents the eggplant from absorbing too much oil.
+Wait…what?
+The step of salting to draw out liquid is sometimes called …excuse the expression…”sweating” the eggplant (I’m gonna gag) It is the process letting your eggplant excrete its bitter liquid.

-In this recipe, you simply slice your eggplant, salt evenly and immediately bake them, remove from the oven, assemble with sauce and cheese and bake again.
+So I guess you know where I stand.
+I still think it is best to sweat the eggplant although, you don’t have to.
+In this recipe, you can simply slice your eggplant, salt evenly and immediately bake them, remove from the oven, assemble with sauce and cheese and bake again.
 That’s it!

 I don’t like the eggplant skin very much so I peel it off leaving stripes of skin.
 This allows the rounds to keep some structure.
 If you remove all of the skin, they are harder to handle.

 Cover your baking pan with parchment and brush it with oil before placing your salted eggplant slices on it.
 Parchment is my trick to prevent sticking.
 I use it often.

 Once your slices are baked (tender and lightly golden in color) , use a spatula to lift them off the parchment to ensure that they don’t break.